gemini-hlsw/gsp-montage/README.md

 This is a partial fix for the issue where 2MASS tiles overlap the FOV in a non-helpful way, as described in Gemini issue `REL-1093`.

-It should work for you if you patch your OT thus:
+It should work for you if you patch your OT's `ImageCatalog.scala` thus:

 ```patch
 @@ -88,7 +88,8 @@ abstract class AstroCatalog(id: CatalogId, displayName: String, shortName: Strin